Chenart/js-deep-dive/events.md

 ```

 ### React event handlers
-In React, we pass the function name into a component's prop.
+In React, we <b>pass</b> the function name into a component's prop.
 When we click on the component, the function fires.
 ```javascript
 // Good: Event handler triggers when we click on the button
 <button onClick={handleClick}>